maxschelski/figureflow/docs/tutorial.rst

 The name of files for a specific panel starts with "panel" followed by the uppercase panel letter and then an underscore (e.g. a file for panel A starts with "panelA_").
 Alternatively, files for a panel can be stored in a folder named "panel" followed by the uppercase panel letter ("e.g. "panelA").

-Using the GUI to add elements to images in panels
+Using the GUI to add/edit elements
 ------------------

 If you want to add text, arrows, zooms or cropping to an image in a panel, you can also use the GUI for one panel at the time.
 The GUI also allows you to adjust the position of elements you added already.